 Communicate with Your Tax Preparer.

-- If they are preparing your Extension, they need to put this dollar amount on your Extension and get it out to you in time so that you can mail it to the IRS with the $$ BEFORE the deadline.
+- If they are preparing your extension, they need to put this dollar amount on your extension and get it out to you in time so that you can mail it to the IRS with the money BEFORE the deadline.

 What about Your State Taxes?

-Make sure you first understand what the rule is in your particular State in regards to Extensions and deposits.
+Make sure you first understand what the rule is in your particular State in regards to extensions and deposits.
 They are relatively easy to find on your State website- trust me…they want your money!